theXappy/RemoteNET/README.md

 }
 ```
 ### ✳️ Remote Events
 You can also subscribe to/unsubscribe from remote events.
-The syntax is similar altough not exact:
+The syntax is similar to "normal C#" altough not exact:
 ```C#
 CandidateObject cand = remoteApp.QueryInstances("System.IO.FileSystemWatcher").Single();
 RemoteObject remoteFileSysWatcher = remoteApp.GetRemoteObject(cand);